redis-collections/redis-collections/docs/usage-notes.rst

 This should even work across processes, meaning if your Python script terminates, you can retrieve its data again from Redis.

-Each collection allows you to delete its Redis key with the `clear` method:
+Each collection allows you@ClaudiaKoerner  to delete its Redis key with the `clear` method:

 .. code-block:: python